sheddyranking/DA-Portforlio-Projects/README.md

 ## Data-Analyst-Portforlio-Projects

-This is a Repo.
-Consisting of Data Analyst Portfolio Projects Build from Scratch.
+ DA-Portfolio Projects with SQL and Tableau Build From Scratch

 ### Project 1.
 SQL Data Exploration.

 ###### The SQL Exploratory Queries